Multi‑Capture Operation Overview¶

 - File Staging: PyPNM stores each artifact in

-data/pnm/(raw or compressed) and appends a JSON entry. - Database Updates: Timestamps and transaction lists are updated in both
+data/pnm/(raw or compressed) and appends a JSON entry. - Database Updates: Timestamps, transaction lists, device metadata, and operation status are updated in the file-backed manifests.

 Downstream tools can monitor